 Code of Behaviour for Library Users

-- standard building safety regulations and practices.
+- Building safety regulations and practices.

 - Children under the age of 14 should be accompanied by an adult.
-The Library reserves the right to request unsupervised children to leave the Library premises.

 - Fines and charges are imposed for overdue materials and for the replacement of lost or damaged Library materials.